 - Government benefits (e.g., Social Security, health-insurance programs)

-Use the Supporting Military Families: Resources handout to learn more about ways to support military families.
-Keep in mind that similar strategies can also work in situations where families experience extended guardian absence and reintegration such as through events like incarceration, extended illness, or frequent extended travel.
+Use the Useful Resources for Supporting Military Families and Professionals handout to learn more about ways to support military families.
+Keep in mind that similar strategies can also work in situations where families experience extended guardian absence, such as incarceration, extended illness, or frequent extended travel.

 How have challenging events in your own life or in the lives of any of your family members affected your family as a whole?
 Think about some of the infants or toddlers you care for and how challenging circumstances or events in their lives may be affecting them.
-How can you apply your own experiences when working with families who face challenges?
+How can you apply your own experiences when working with families who face challenging situations?
 Watch the video below to learn more about possible circumstances impacting families of infants and toddlers.
-Next, download and print the Circumstances Affecting Families activity.
-Write your thoughts in each column.
-Then, share your responses with a trainer, coach, or supervisor.

 Next, think about your work with military families.
 Supporting military families during times of stress is difficult and worrisome.
-It is easy to forget that you affect families and that at the same time, families affect you.
+It is easy to forget that you have a big impact on families and that at the same time, families impact you.
 Remembering and identifying your own thoughts and emotions, can help you to be more purposeful and effective in your connections with families.
-Download and print the handout, Remembering Myself While Keeping a Focus.
-Read through, think about and respond to the questions in the handout.
+In the Remembering Myself While Keeping a Focus really think about and respond to the questions in the handout.